William Dove Paterson: His estate

-On Monday 26th June 1916 an Executry Notice appeared in the Aberdeen Press and Journal giving creditors 7 days to lodge claims with Joseph Johnston, Solicitor, 129 Union Street.
-Paterson's car, a "25-50 HP Argyll Touring Motor Car with 5-seated Torpedo body' was advertised for sale at Milnes' Sale Rooms on 26 July 1916.
+On Monday 26 June 1916 an Executry Notice appeared in the Aberdeen Daily Journal giving creditors 7 days to lodge claims with Joseph Johnston, Solicitor, 129 Union Street.
+Paterson's car, a "25-50 HP Argyll Touring Motor Car with 5-seated Torpedo body" was advertised for sale at Milnes' Sale Rooms on 26 July 1916.
 In August 1916 it was reported in the Kinematograph Weekly - another trade newspaper - that the Colliseum Picture House had been offered for sale.